Join and Renew

 HOW TO JOIN AND RENEW YOUR MEMBERSHIP

-In November 2015 we transferred our membership management system to a service provider, the Royal Society of Biology (RSB), and have set up an online portal, mySociety, which handles membership applications, renewals and online payments.
+In November 2015 we transferred our membership management system to a service provider, the Royal Society of Biology (RSB), and set up an online portal, mySociety, which handles membership applications, renewals and online payments.
 Members can now make payments online and update their own contact details, and will soon be able to opt in to Gift Aid.
 In time we intend to offer more benefits to members through mySociety, such as online newsletters.

 Please note that our contact details and postal address for membership matters have now changed (see below) and the new membership team is looking forward to helping you.